emily2925/machine_learning_algorithm/README.md

 # machine_learning_algorithm
-Notes from learning ML on Datacamp, Statquast Youtube Channel or other websites
+Notes of learning ML on Datacamp, Statquast Youtube Channel or other websites